 HMOs also tend to be a little more time-consuming to manage, just because tenant arrangements tend to be more complicated.
 But if you can develop a lost-cost system for processing turnover, it’s usually worth it.

 The student market is, in effect, a type of HMO investment.
 However, it comes with some advantages than regular HMO investments do not.

-For one, income is more certain: students pay the rent from their student loans (you can check that they have these), and the yearly turnover of students means that you always know when old students are leaving and new are arriving.
+For one, income is more certain: they pay the rent from their student loans (you can check that they have these), and the yearly turnover of students means that you always know when old ones are leaving and new are arriving.

 Strange as it may sound, renting out to students is usually lower risk than renting out to professionals, and they don’t expect as much from their accommodation.
 There’s no need to provide the latest kitchen accessories or appliances to entice them to use your property.

 However, be careful where you invest.
 You may find that you’re not able to make a good return in cities where the universities provide enough on-site accommodation at affordable or subsidised prices, so check before you buy.

 Holiday lets are among the most profitable types of property investment strategy in the UK, providing high potential returns.
 But the key word here is “potential” – not all holiday lets make money.

 The trick to making money from a holiday let is to keep occupancy high.
 Holidaymakers are usually willing to pay fantastically high rents for short stays compared to how much you could charge for a residential let.

 But if the let isn’t filled throughout the year – say outside of the summer months – then you’ll struggle to get a decent return once you account for the mortgage.